 Understanding Jake through the Enneagram doesn't excuse his controversies, but it does explain the psychological engine driving his seemingly chaotic career.

-So the next time you see Jake Paul making headlines – whether he's knocking out another fighter or launching an unexpected business venture – you'll understand the psychological blueprint behind the move.
+So the next time you see Jake Paul making headlines—whether he's recovering from a broken jaw or launching an unexpected business venture—you'll understand the psychological blueprint behind the move.

 He's not just seeking attention.